robotology/whole-body-controllers/library/README.md

 # Library

+## Matlab

-- A collection of functions/scripts used by the controllers.
-Only Matlab Functions are available for the moment.
+- A collection of utlity functions/scripts used by the controllers.

+## Matlab-gui

+- A static GUI for starting/closing the Simulink models without the need of opening them.